ChicoState/ux-smoothies-for-all/phaseII/README.md

 WT5: "Be able to view his favorite smoothie recipes in the morning while making breakfast" Albert will be able to successfully log into the application and will know this is successful because the login button will disappear.
 After this Albert can click onto the favorites tab to view his favorite recipes,verifying that it works.

 In addition to cognitive walkthroughs, we also gathered some **informal feedback** from an unbiased group that demoed the current application.

+## Findings
+WT1: We found some issues with the confusion of being thrown into the app, also how recommendations are going to be offered to users.
+The big critique here was not being able to fine tune the user's specific needs and tastes for their feed.
+Does the application save user authentication information or do you need to re-log in?
+Important question for our team.

+WT2: This walkthrough was rather positive in the light that the user was able to accurately navigate our wireframe to achievce their goal, a big take away that our user had here was that there wasn't a search or filter to limit or narrow the options given to our user of the main navigation page.
+This is definitely something that would help all of our users' experiences and will have to be implemented.

+WT3: In this walkthrough we found that the user was able to do everything that Albert needed to do, they were able to to continually make progress to their goal.

+WT4: Here we saw a very important and valuable lesson that we needed to see, and was something that we wouldn't have caught if it weren't for users testing our wireframes.
+That is that we don't have any success of failure signs meaning that users will be able to wander mindlessly through the app not knowing if they are doing something that they are supposed to be doing or not.
+This was a great finding and is something we have to implement.
+On a smaller note, the user noted that log in and out aren't as clear as they should be.

+WT5: This walkthrough was relatively simple, we found that this user's intuition led them to believe that the like button will add the posts to their favorites as it was initially intended.

-We asked them, what features would you like seen added to this app?
+From our informal feedback, we asked them, what features would you like seen added to this app?
 The feedback we got was that users would like a "smoothie of the day" feature.
 We also asked, what improvements would you like to see added to our UI?
 The feedback received from this was that users wanted a forum for the recipes, as right now we have recipe discovery as a feed.

-## Findings

-!!!
-For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!

 ## Conclusions